GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

-*: Each transition except the initial receiving of MC_ANNOUNCE and MC_KEY frames causes the client to send an MC_STATE frame describing the state transition (for Left or Declined Join, this includes a reason for the transition).
+*: Each transition except the initial receiving of MC_ANNOUNCE and MC_KEY frames causes the client to send an MC_STATE frame describing the state transition (for LEFT or DECLINED_JOIN, this includes a reason for the transition).

 "able to join" means: